MichaelCurrin/twitterverse/docs/README.md

 $ make help
 ```

-Or the [Makefile](https://github.com/MichaelCurrin/twitterverse/blob/master/Makefile) on Github.
+Or see the [Makefile](https://github.com/MichaelCurrin/twitterverse/blob/master/Makefile) on Github.

 ## Project history